 Here Is What People Has To Say

-Here are another discussion and possible solutions that could help: Bread maker keeps burning the loaf! – Moneysavingexpert Forum
+Here are another discussion and possible solutions that could help: The bread maker keeps burning the loaf! – Moneysavingexpert Forum

 Other Tips For Using A Bread Maker